 Make and keep copies

-Before sending the demand letter, always make more than one copy for safekeeping.
+Before sending this letter, always make more than one copy for safekeeping.
 Therefore, should the recipient dispose of their copy, you will still have a copy to present in court.
 Also, keep the return receipt from the post office and correspondence from the defendant.

 Proofread